-Ice.initialize accepts the argument list that is passed to the program by the operating system.
-The function scans the argument list for any command-line options that are relevant to the lce run time; any such options are removed from the argument list so, when Ice.initialize returns, the only options and arguments remaining are those that concern your application.
-If anything goes wrong during initialization, initialize throws an exception.
+Ice.Util.initialize accepts the argument vector that is passed to Main by the operating system.
+The method scans the argument vector for any command-line options that are relevant to the Ice run time; any such options are removed from the argument vector so, when Ice.Util. initialize returns, the only options and arguments remaining are those that concern your application.
+If anything goes wrong during initialization, i nitialize throws an exception.